 - Rock Salt (right by the sea at Waikanae Beach)

 - Brown Sugar Café (Otaki)

 - Rumours (Waikanae)

 Places to shop:

-For fresh fruit, vegetables and a range of organic goods it's worth a stop at Windsor Park (on SH1 just by the turn-off to Te Horo Beach).
+For fresh fruit and vegetables, it's worth a stop at Penray (on SH1 just south of Otaki).
 There is a New World supermarket, a hardware store, and various outlet stores including Bendon/Norsewear/Pumpkin Patch/Icebreaker in Otaki.
 There is a big shopping mall in Paraparaumu for almost everything else you might need.
-There are quite a few good second hand shops from Paraparaumu to Levin if you're into that too.
+There are quite a few good second hand shops from Paraparaumu to Levin if you're into those too.

 Otaki Forks is on the inland side of Te Horo.
 The start of the track is about 15 minutes drive from the bach.
 For more information on the walking track and area click here.